Jubatian/rrpge-spec/specs/acc_arch.rst

   generate player-specific colored variants of objects without needing reindexing.

-- The same way if the Display unit is also set up to display a lower bit depth layer from a Video memory area, this area may hold overlaid low bit depth images not affecting the display.
+- The Filler may be used for polygon filling, especially by substituting the destination and count of pixels per line from the source X and Y pointers.

 - The Scaled blitter may be utilized for simple texture blitting for three dimensional scenes.